fisadev/sateye/docs/prediction_chunks.rst

 Also, after we got that chunk we still have to check from time to time if we have reached the end of its predictions, so we need a new one.
-We do this fairly often, defined by ``sateye.map._predictionRefreshSeconds``.
+We do this fairly often, defined by ``sateye.map._predictionsRefreshRealSeconds``.

-And finally, we don't want to reach the end of the current chunk and then ask for a new one.
-If we do that the user will have a little time without data, until we receive the new chunk.
-So instead we ask for a new chunk when we are "about to finish" the current chunk.
-How many seconds before?
-That's ``sateye.map._predictionMarginRealSeconds``.
+And finally, if we waited for the predictions to run out before we asked the server for new predictions, the user would stop seeing satellites every time they run out.
+To avoid that, we have a threshold that fires the request for new predictions a little time before the current predictions run out.
+That threshold is ``sateye.map._predictionsTooLowThresholdRealSeconds``.